topikachu/ev3dev/mindsensors.com-Light-Sensor-Array-(LightSensorArray).md

 | ```E``` | Configure for African/Asian/European region (50 Hz electrical mains)
 | ```U``` | Configure for universal frequency (default)

-Commands are performed by writing the ascii character value to register 0x41
+Commands are performed by writing the ASCII character value to register 0x41

 Example: